 National and international franchises are gaining traction in Colombia, and franchises have doubled in the last decade, with further growth expected, particularly with foreign brands, which currently dominate 52% of the franchise market.
 US companies owned 23% of the franchise market in 2014, European brands have around 20%, while some Latin American brands are also demanding market share (Brazil, Argentina).

-30% of franchises are in fashion and clothing; fast food answers for around 20%, followed by specialty shops in third place with 15% of market share.
+30% of franchises are in fashion and clothing; fast food answers for around 20%, followed by speciality shops in third place with 15% of market share.
 12% of franchises are held in retail, while cosmetics and health franchises represent 8%.
 Services franchises are only beginning to show positive results, albeit more slowly than in other direct retail areas, with health, education and training dominating market share.

-Wealthier Colombians tend to veer towards foreign brands, showing familiarity with and openness to novel concepts and concepts being imported from overseas.
+Wealthier Colombians tend to veer towards foreign brands, showing familiarity with an openness to novel concepts and concepts being imported from overseas.
 However, with clever PR campaigns to ensure maximum market awareness, several franchises are showing relatively quick market dominance in lower demographics, combining quality with affordability.